Kidd3n/WifiPwnedd/README.md

 - It will search for the devices on our network and show them on the screen with their IP addresses.

-### 6)  Evil Trust
+### 6)  NTWK phishing

-- Automated deployment of a Rogue AP with template selection capability + 2FA

-- If you want to support the creator and learn more about the tool: https://github.com/s4vitar/evilTrust

-- I will be making modifications to the code, as it is outdated, but the creator will still be S4vitar
+- Network phishing

+- Creates a fake network with the name of your choice

+- Then we can choose a login to use

+- We are waiting for the credentials of the victims

 ### 7) Force Brute .cap